LickSun/Wolf3D/README.md

 How to run

-  Go to the root directory and run make
+  Go to the root directory and run make.
-  Run ./minishell test.cub
+  Run ./minishell test.cub.
-  You can run your project with argument "--save" to get the screenshot
+  You can run your project with argument "--save" to get the screenshot.